spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/ingress-cluster-group.md

 ## Prerequisites

-- At least one infrastructure or cloud-based cluster you’ve created.
+- At least one infrastructure or cloud-based cluster.

 - The Ingress Controller must have Secure Socket Layer (SSL) passthrough enabled so that Transport Layer Security (TLS) is not terminated at the ingress controller.
 Palette provides the `nginx-ingress` add-on profile  where SSL passthrough can be enabled.
 The following example shows how you can enable SSL-passthrough for the Nginx Ingress Controller.